rohit0453/Udacity-RoboND-project-4-Follow-me/README.md

 ![alt text][image_0]

 # Architecture
+## Fully Convolutional Network over Fully Connected Network
+Fully Connected Network works good for classification problems such as "is that a burger in image?" while when answers such as "where is the burger in the image?"
+Fully Connected Network doesn't work well because flattening layer at the output layer.
+This leads to spatial information loss in data.
+These issues can be dealt with Fully Convolutional Layer.
 The FCN is built to be able to segment objects within the video stream.
 This means that each pixel in the image needs to be labeled.
 Fully convolutional networks are capable of this via a process called semantic segmentation.
 Semantic segmentation allows FCNs to preserve spatial information throughout the network.

 [image_1]: ./docs/misc/ml2.png